TimFins/Software-Project-Checker-Winter-2025/02_Example_List_Sorting_Evaluation/README.md

 ### Request

 The route requires the following JSON input:
-- The **studentList** (the students submission, **mandatory**).
+- The **studentList** (the student's submission, **mandatory**).
 - The **providedList** (initial list, **mandatory**).
 - The **taskType** (the task type ("**EXAMPLE_LIST_SORT_ASCENDING**" or "**EXAMPLE_LIST_SORT_DESCENDING**"), **mandatory**).

 Inside the route's function, the task is programmatically solved using the **ExampleList** class.
-The student's submission is then compared against the expected solution, and feedback with an appropriate score is returned.
+The student's submission is then compared to the expected solution, and feedback with an appropriate score is returned.

 The request has the following JSON format:
 ```json